The Spiral Oak Grove Council

 Here at the Spiral Oak Grove, we do not have a hierarchy per say.
 There is technically no High Priest or Priestess because we believe that every practitioner has the ability to be a Priest or Priestess in their own right.
 Instead we have a "Council" that runs the group in real time and over social media and the website.

 What path do you follow?
-Eclectic with a current focus on the Fae, Celtic, and Heathenry
+Eclectic with a current focus on the Fae, Celtic Shamanism, Druidry, and Hedgecraft.

 How long have you been practicing?
 18 years

 What drew you to the Craft or pagan path?
 Honestly, I don't remember.
 I have always been drawn to it: believing in magick and mythical beasts and pretending to make potions and cast spells when I was little.
 I guess it has always been part of me.

 What are some of your favorite things in the path or in the craft?
 Everything!
 But seriously, I love herbs and crystals and connecting with the moon and the Earth.
 I love communing with the Otherworlds and beaming with magickal energy.